lawrips/redis-live/README.md

 npm start
 ```

 You can now browse to http://localhost:9999 to see the Redis Live dashboard.
 If you want to change the default port, change the environment variable PORT.
-For example:
+For example (MacOS):

 ```
-export PORT=80
+export PORT=10000
 ```

 ## Running as a Docker Container